openhab/openhab-docs/tutorials/getting_started/auto_overview.md

 Field | Purpose
 -|-
-Display model cards to | Conmtrols what type of user can see the cards.
+Display model cards to | Controls what type of user can see the cards.
 If Administors is checked only an administrator user can see the cards tabs.
 Allow chat input box to | If HABot is installed, this controls what sort of user can access the HABot chat box.
 Hidden Model Tabs | Allows the Locations, Equipment, and/or Properties tabs to be hiddin to all users in case they are not used.